JanMiotk/FilmDownloader/README.md

 filman_films.sql
 ```

-Last thing is create 2 additional tables in your database, there will be added informations about the progress
+Last thing is create 2 additional tables in your database, there will be added information about the progress

 ```
 create table filman_downloaded_films